dotnet/docs/docs/standard/assembly/identify.md

 ### Using the PEReader class

 1. When targeting .NET Standard or .NET Framework, install the [System.Reflection.Metadata](https://www.nuget.org/packages/System.Reflection.Metadata/) NuGet package.
-When targeting .NET Core or .NET 5+, this step is not required, because this library is included in the shared framework.
+When targeting .NET Core or .NET 5+, this step isn't required because this library is included in the shared framework.

 2. Create a <xref:System.IO.FileStream?displayProperty=nameWithType> instance to read data from the file you're testing.